platformengineerid/aiven-devportal/docs/products/postgresql/howto/pgaudit-logging.rst

 Access your logs
 ----------------

 To access audit logs from Aiven for PostgreSQL, you need to create an integration with a service that allows monitoring and analyzing logs.
-For that purpose, you can seamlessly integrate Aiven for PostgreSQL with the Aiven for OpenSearch® service.
+For that purpose, you can seamlessly integrate Aiven for PostgreSQL with an Aiven for OpenSearch® service.

 Use the console
 '''''''''''''''